theagnesang/tor/readme.md

 5. user can sent a buddy invitation by keying in the user's id.
 Once the requestee accepted the invite.
 The buddy feed will be available for both of them.

 ## Directory
-1.1. public -- styling files and html files for authentication page.
+1) public -- styling files and html files for authentication page.
-1.2. src  -- contain backend code for authentication page and API route for postgres sql.
+2) src  -- contain backend code for authentication page and API route for postgres sql.
-1.3  tor-feed -- contain react src
+3) tor-feed -- contain react src
-1.4  views -- views data for authentication and profiling pages 1.5 .env -- config file for postgresql database
+4) views -- views data for authentication and profiling pages
+5) .env -- config file for postgresql database
-1.6 .gitignore - gitignore file
+6) .gitignore - gitignore file
-1.7 package-lock.json -- for node.js
+7) package-lock.json -- for node.js
-1.8 package.json -- for node.js
+8) package.json -- for node.js
-1.9 readme.md -- information for this project
+9) readme.md -- information for this project
-1.10 schema.sql -- to populate the database required to run this web app 1.11 server.js -- main entry file to run the node.js
+10) schema.sql -- to populate the database required to run this web app
+11) server.js -- main entry file to run the node.js
- +1.2.1 javascript - main folder for all backend files +1.3.1 public - styling files and html files for newsfeed page.
+12) javascript - main folder for all backend files
+13) public - styling files and html files for newsfeed page.
- +1.3.2 src - react modular files for newsfeedpage.
+14) react modular files for newsfeedpage.
 All the name of the files represent a functionality element of the newsfeed page.
->1.3.3 package-lock.json -- for react.js
->1.3.4 package.json -- for react.js
->1.3.5 README.md -- readme from react.js
->>1.2.1.1. newsfeed_controller.js -- controller for API route
+15) newsfeed_controller.js -- controller for API route
->>1.2.1.2. newsfeed_model.js -- model for the API.
+16) newsfeed_model.js -- model for the API.
 Running on postgres SQL query.
->>1.2.1.3. newsfeed_database.js -- connector to postgresql database.
+17) newsfeed_database.js -- connector to postgresql database.

 ## Data Flow
->1.1 Database Name -- Authentication
+1) Database Name -- Authentication
->1.2 Database Schema -- Auth
+2) Database Schema -- Auth
->1.3 Tables
+### Tables
->>1.3.1 Buddy_request -- data to store buddy request.
+1) Buddy_request -- data to store buddy request.
->>1.3.2 content_type -- mapping data for content choices given in profile
+2) content_type -- mapping data for content choices given in profile
->>1.3.3 newsfeed_items -- comment/posts data generated in newsfeed page
+3) newsfeed_items -- comment/posts data generated in newsfeed page
->>1.3.4 newsfeed_like -- like data generated in newsfeed page
+4) newsfeed_like -- like data generated in newsfeed page
->>1.3.5 newsfeed_saveditem -- saved comment/posts data generated in newsfeedpage
+5) newsfeed_saveditem -- saved comment/posts data generated in newsfeedpage
->>1.3.6 newsfeed -- private_feed and share_feed id.
+6) newsfeed -- private_feed and share_feed id.
 These id are used to ensure user are seeing the correct feed.
->>1.3.7 user_profile -- additional data for each user (e.g. country type and content created)
+7) user_profile -- additional data for each user (e.g. country type and content created)
->>1.3.8 users -- user data.
+8) users -- user data.
 For authentication purpose